chersull/MyROI-Legal/terms-of-service.md

 ## Description of Service

 MyROI is a personal accountability platform that allows users to create and join screen time challenge games with financial buy-ins.
-Participants who meet their daily screen time goals share the pool of buy-ins from participants who do not meet their goals.
+Participants who meet their daily screen time goals share the pool of buy-ins from participants who have been dropped from the game due to not meeting their goals.

 ---